-Telemedicine is a way for patients to receive access to medical care without leaving their homes.
-A doctor and a patient are in two completely separate locations but can consult using technology.
-Typically, this involves videoconferencing.
+Telemedicine is a way for patients to receive access to medical care without leaving their home or work.
+A doctor and a patient are in two separate locations but can communicate directly using technology.
+Typically, this involves videoconferencing or telephone.

-As long as appropriate standards of care are followed, AAFP supports the use of telehealth and telemedicine to improve health.
-(Telehealth is different from telemedicine.
-Telehealth includes non-clinical health services that may involve nurses, social workers, pharmacists, etc.)
+As long as standards of care are followed, the American Academy of Family Physicians (AAFP) supports the use of telehealth and telemedicine to improve health.
+Telehealth is different from telemedicine.
+Telehealth includes non-clinical health services that may involve nurses, social workers, pharmacists, etc. Telemedicine is care provided by your doctor.

-Telemedicine is also beneficial for patients who can’t easily get to a doctor’s office or who may be short on time.
+Telemedicine is beneficial for patients who can’t easily get to a doctor’s office, who may be short on time, or who may be at higher risk of serious illness if exposed to others who are sick.

 Path to improved wellness